-The correct direction of pump rotation is counterclockwise when facing the input drive shaft.
+The correct direction of pump rotation for pump model 06D1-GA is counterclockwise when facing the input drive shaft.
+The correct direction of pump rotation for pump model 06D1-GAR is clockwise when facing the input drive shaft.
 The pump could be damaged and performance adversely affected by incorrect rotation.
-If pump performance is not within the specified limits (see the curve on Page E-1), check the direction of rotation before further troubleshooting.
+If pump performance is not within the specified limits (see the curve on Page E-1), check the direction of rotation before further trouble-shooting.